KunalKavthekar/simple-search-engine/README.md

 ## Features

 - Create an inverted index from a list of documents.
+- text_dataset file acts as the input file where each new line is then interpreted as a new document
 - Perform searches for single terms in the document set.
+- The TF score is calculated using the "term frequency adjusted for document length" approach
+- The IDF score is calculated using the Standard/Logarithmic formula ( https://en.wikipedia.org/wiki/Tf%E2%80%93idf )
 - Retrieve a list of matching documents sorted by TF-IDF score.

 ## Getting Started